 In 2020, our net cash from operating activities was RMB476.9 million.
-This net cash from operating activities was primarily reflecting loss before tax of RMB912.9 million, positively adjusted by fair value changes of redeemable preferred shares of RMB597.7 million, foreign exchange differences of RMB31.9 million and depreciation of right-of-use assets of RMB4.0 million.
+This net cash from operating activities was primarily reflecting loss before tax of RMB912.9 million and operating cash flows before movement in working capital of RMB278.0 million, positively adjusted by fair value changes of redeemable preferred shares of RMB597.7 million, net foreign exchange differences of RMB31.9 million and depreciation of right-of-use assets of RMB4.0 million.

-In 2019, our net cash used in operating activities was RMB26.6 million, primarily reflecting loss before tax of RMB48.6 million, positively adjusted by RMB10.3 million of finance costs, and RMB1.2 million of right-of-use assets, and negatively adjusted by RMB9.2 million of fair value changes of convertible redeemable preferred shares.
+In 2019, our net cash used in operating activities was RMB26.6 million, primarily reflecting loss before tax of RMB48.6 million and operating cash flows before movement in working capital of RMB46.0 million, positively adjusted by RMB10.3 million of finance costs, and RMB1.2 million of right-of-use assets, and negatively adjusted by RMB9.2 million of fair value changes of convertible redeemable preferred shares.